 Skip to Content

-How To Print On Fabric At Home Four Ways -Pillarboxblue
+How To Print On Fabric At Home: Four Easy Ways

-With this post I’ll show you how to print on fabric at home, just using the stuff you already have.
-There are four different methods you can use and I will discuss each one with all the pros and cons.
+In this post, I’ll show you how to print on fabric at home using the stuff you already have.
+There are four different methods you can use, and I will discuss each one with all the pros and cons.

 Three of the fabric printing methods involve using a home inkjet printer.
-I have printed on paper napkins and tissue paper before with my inkjet printer.
-But did you know you can also print onto fabric with a home office printer?
+I have printed on paper napkins and tissue paper with my inkjet printer.
+Did you know you can also print onto fabric with a home office printer?

-Printing on fabrics is a great way to upcycle old fabrics such as bedsheets to make fun crafts like fabric mushrooms.
-Or you can personalize your crafts by using the method to print photos onto the fabrics.
+Printing on fabrics is a great way to upcycle old fabrics, such as bedsheets, to make fun crafts like fabric mushrooms.
+You can also personalize your crafts by printing photos onto the fabrics.

 How to print on fabric at home